-Graydon Nicholas, lawyer, lecturer, judge, Lieutenant-Governor of New Brunswick was born at Tobique in 1946.
-Of Maliseet descent, Graydon Nicholas made significant strides in the fields of law and public service.
-He was the first Aboriginal person to obtain a law degree in Atlantic Canada, the first Aboriginal judge in New Brunswick, and the first Aboriginal person to be named Lieutenant-Governor in the province.
+Graydon Nicholas, a Maliseet descendant, was born in Tobique in 1946 and has made remarkable contributions to law and public service.
+As the first Indigenous person to earn a law degree in Atlantic Canada, the first Indigenous judge in New Brunswick, and the first Indigenous Lieutenant-Governor in the province, his achievements are exceptional.

 This post has already been read 1641 times!